Fordham-EDM-Lab/CGAN/README.md

 # EDMLib
+A library made for educational data mining at Fordham University.

 Library created by Michael Riad Zaky mriadzaky@fordham.edu (2020), with Daniel Leeds, Gary Weiss, Mavis Zhang at Fordham University.
 Library free for use provided you cite https://github.com/MichaelRZ/EDMLib in any resulting publications.
 Library free for redistribution provided you retain the author attributions above.